vinisalazar/abacat/README.md

 such as coding sequence (CDS) files, containing genes or proteins, alignment methods, or statistics about your sequences.

-It can be used to annotate freshly generated WGS data.
+It can be used to annotate freshly generated WGS data and parse existing, curated NCBI data.
 It can also index different BLAST or HMM databases for easy alignment searches and produce comparisons using Average Nucleotide Identity (ANI) measurements.
-Lastly, Abacat's classes provides means of tracking *data provenance* in large scale genomics experiments.
-This way users can monitor and tailor their workflow accordingly.
+Lastly, Abacat's classes provides means of tracking *data provenance* in large scale genomics experiments, in a way users can monitor and tailor their workflow accordingly.

 **Disclaimer: Abacat is in active development and therefore we do not provide any sort of guarantee of its results**.